tonethar/IGME-330-Fall-2021/projects/project-3.md

 - You will create a compelling interactive media experience that allows the user to explore a media-related theme (of your choice)
   - It should be (or approaching) "portfolio quality" - something you would not be embarrassed to show a potential employer
-  - Let's call the 3 lines above "Impact" - which is what your app should have
+  - Let's call the above bullet point "Impact" - which is what your app should have
   - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.
   - The objective of this project is for you to demonstrate your mastery of HTML5/CSS/JS/Canvas "rich media" programming in a web browser context
   - You will be evaluated on: